Skip to content

 La Grande Bellezza and Borgman best films 2013 according to Dutch film press

-Members of the Dutch Circle of Film Journalists (KNF) and other film critics have named the Italian tragicomedy La Grande Bellezza as the best cinema film of 2013.
-According to the same critics, Alex van Warmerdam's Borgman is the best Dutch film of this year, the KNF announced.
+Members of the Dutch Circle of Film Journalists (KNF) and other film critics reviewed the Italian tragicomedy La Grande Bellezza voted best cinematic film of 2013.
+According to the same critics, Borgman by Alex van Warmerdam the best Dutch film of this year, the KNF announced.

 The tough weather in hard numbers - economic research Dutch film industry